ardovic/Open-Source-Android-Weather-App/README.md

 <i>Q - There is no issue for the bug that I found and want to fix, what should I do?</i>

 <b>A - It is recommended that you submit a new issue, get that issue assigned on you, and then work on it.
-However, if the amount of expected work is relatively small (< 1 day), you can simply fix the bug and make a pull request right away.</b> <i>P.S: Sometimes your name might not appear in the assignee list, hence you might not get assigned, yet a confirmation message from OP is enough in most cases.</i>
+Just write a comment under the corresponding issue s.a. <i>"..I would like to work on this issue.."</i> However, if the amount of expected work is relatively small (< 1 day), you can simply fix the bug and make a pull request right away.</b>

 <i>Q - I want to work on an issue, can I work on it right away?</i>